oracle-samples/oci-data-science-ai-samples/distributed_training/dask.md

 The required python dependencies are provided inside `oci_dist_training_artifacts/dask/v1/environment.yaml`.
 If you code required additional dependency, update the `environment.yaml` file.

-Also, while updating `environment.yaml` do not remove the existing libraries.
+While updating `environment.yaml` do not remove the existing libraries.
 You can append to the list.

-Building docker image -

-Update the TAG and the IMAGE_NAME as per your needs -
+Update the `TAG` and the `IMAGE_NAME` as per your needs.

 ```bash
 export IMAGE_NAME=<region.ocir.io/my-tenancy/image-name>
 export TAG=latest
 ```

+Build the container image.

 ```bash
 ads opctl distributed-training build-image \